codinsonn/codinsonn.dev/packages/@aetherspace/navigation/AetherPage/README.md

 export const POST = makeNextRouteHandler(healthCheck)
 ```

-On top of that, the `healthCheck` function "bundle" we made by wrapping with `aetherResolver()` is still usable as a regular Javascript promise, so feel free to use it in other data resolvers as well.
+On top of that, the `healthCheck` function "bundle" we made by wrapping with `aetherResolver()` is still usable as a regular Javascript promise for use in other data resolvers as well.

 ### Easy mode -- Generating GraphQL Resolvers with the CLI